tferrari92/automate-all-the-things-insane/README.md

 2. We deploy to Dev environment in the same manner we did with the backend (modifying the image.tag value in the [helm/my-app/frontend/environments/values-dev.yaml file](helm/my-app/frontend/environments/values-dev.yaml)).
 3. If deployment to Dev was OK, we deploy to Stage.
 4. If deployment to Stage was OK, we'll get an email requesting authorization for deployment to Prod.
 Give it the thumbs up and our app will be deployed to Prod.

-That's it!
-Your entire app was deployed to all environments!
-Good job buddy!

 Just as with the backend, this pipeline is automatically triggered everytime there are any changes commited inside the "frontend service application code repository" (meaning the [/my-app/frontend directory](my-app/frontend)).
 In this manner, if the frontend developers commit any changes to the frontend service, they will be automatically built and deployed to the cluster.